joshwardell/CANserver/docs/CANserverManual.md

 Then under Board Manager, install *esp32 by Espressif Systems*

 Under Boards, select Node32S

+You may need to install the Silabs USB drivers at https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers

+**Programming**

 When uploading your program, once you see *Connecting...* **you must hold down the IO0 boot button** (to the right of the right of the USB cable) for ~2sec in order to start downloading.